-New Hampshire Bar Association Committees are one important way that the Association is able to work on behalf of members, the public and the justice system.
-Our profession accomplishes a great deal in the areas of member service, public service and service to the justice system through the volunteer work of our members in coordination with the Association.
-The Association is grateful to all our colleagues who participate in service activities of which we can all be proud, and thanks you for your leadership of an Association committee.
+New Hampshire Bar Association Committees are one important way that the Association works on behalf of members, the public, and the justice system.
+Our profession accomplishes a great deal in the areas of member service, public service, and service to the justice system through the volunteer work of our members in coordination with the Association.
+The Association thanks you for your leadership of an Association committee.